gkapfham/dotfiles/README.md

 - `.msmtprc`: legacy configuration for the `msmtp` SMTP client
 - `.muttprintrc`: configuration of the `muttprint` program for printing emails
 - `.muttrc`: configuration of the `mutt` mail user agent
+- `.profile`: script to run when logging into the `i3` window manager
 - `.signature`: footer displayed by `mutt` in all email messages
 - `.tmux.conf`: configuration of the `tmux` terminal multiplexing tool
 - `.vimrc`: configuration for the `nvim` and `vim` text editors